sauce-kode/sm-api/README.md

 ```

 Generate JWT keys
+### You can skip this step as the public and private keys have been attached, which would not be done in a production environment.
+However, to generate new ones:
 ```sh
 ssh keygen -t rsa -b 2048 -m PEM -f private.key openssl rsa -in private.key -pubout -outform PEM -out public.key